 Fast-track your career

 When you decide to study in Adelaide, you may be taking the first step in accelerating your career.
 Adelaide’s universities are future-focused, meaning you’ll be prepared for whatever comes next in your field of study.
-In fact, certain alumni of The University of Adelaide have gone on to become Rhodes Scholars, Noble Laureates and Fulbright Scholars, along with forging impressive careers in business and public life.
-The University of South Australia is ranked one of the world’s top 50 universities under 50, and Flinders University is a member of the Innovative Research Universities (IRU) Group, meaning it is committed to inclusive excellence in teaching, learning and research.
+In fact, certain alumni of The University of Adelaide have gone on to become Rhodes Scholars, Noble Laureates and Fulbright Scholars.
+Additionally, Flinders University is a member of the Innovative Research Universities (IRU) group, a symbol of its commitment to inclusive excellence in teaching, learning and research.

-If you’re keen to break into the workforce, Torrens University operates on a trimester system, so many of its courses can be completed in less time than at other institutions, while TAFE SA, a vocational education and training provider, offers practical, hands-on learning, with a range of unique, specialised courses for students looking to upskill, learn a new trade, or for a university pathway.
+If you’re keen to break into the workforce sooner rather than later, Torrens University operates on a trimester system, which means that many of its courses can be completed in less time than at other institutions.
+Meanwhile, TAFE SA offers hands-on learning, with a range of specialised courses for students looking to upskill, learn a new trade or for a university pathway.
 These opportunities for fast-tracked employment make these institutes some of the best places to study in Adelaide.